Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

-## Final Steps
+## Verifying the Note Works
 You should see a deck `JPMN-Examples` in your collection.
 View one of the cards and make sure the card looks similar to the one below:

 [[assets/eg_fushinnsha.png]]

+Notice how at the top left corner, the info circle (the "i" encased within the circle) is the default grey color.
+If this is red, that means something is wrong with the note.
+Please see [this](faq-general-troubleshooting) section for basic troubleshooting.

 <br>

 # Anki Setup
-For this card type to work, some Anki addons are required to connect to external sources and to auto-generate certain fields.
+For this card type to work, some Anki add-ons are required to connect to external sources and to auto-generate certain fields.

+There are also certain add-ons that will **not** be supported by this note type.
+Please disable them and restart Anki before continuing.

+#### Conflicting add-ons
+- (currently none since I'm not aware of any currently)

-## Required Anki Plugins
+## Required Anki add-ons
-To download all the required plugins, copy and paste the following numbers into the Add-ons window.
+To download all the required add-ons, copy and paste the following numbers into the Add-ons window.
 (`Tools` →  `Add-ons` →  `Get Add-ons...`)
 ```
 1344485230 1225470483 2055492159 181103283